Wagner Ecology Lab

 Card image

-Zoey Zapisocki, MSc student
+Zoey Archibald (née Zapisocki), MSc student

 I am studying levels of non-native plant invasion along a latitudinal gradient of native prairie grassland in Alberta, Canada.
 Field data will be analyzed to determine the role of climate and anthropogenic disturbance as predictors of invasibility in prairie grassland.
 Prior to starting graduate studies, I worked in environmental consulting and government, and I earned my Professional Agrologist (P.Ag.) designation in 2018.